 My research for the last 30 years has focused on aspects of geoarchaeological science in concert with lithic technology mainly in the North American Southwest.
-I directed the National Science Foundation sponsored Geoarchaeological XRF Laboratory at Berkeley training many undergraduate and graduate students in the application of x-ray fluorescence spectrometry in archaeology, and field practice in archaeological petrology until retirement in 2011.
+I directed the National Science Foundation sponsored Geoarchaeological XRF Laboratory at Berkeley training many undergraduate and graduate students in the application of geoarchaeological science, x-ray fluorescence spectrometry in archaeology, and field practice in archaeological petrology in the Departments of Anthropology and Earth and Planetary Science until retirement in 2011.
 I continue the Geoarchaeological XRF Laboratory in New Mexico serving many of those same students who have gone on to careers in academia, government, and the private sector.
-In 2011 the Society of American Archaeology bestowed the Award for Excellence in Archaeological Analysis:

 In 2019 The Society for American Archaeology bestowed the Fryxell Medal (Physical Science) "for distinguished interdisciplinary contributions to archaeology through interdisciplinary research" through "pioneering work in obsidian studies in the American Southwest", and in 2011 the Society bestowed the Award for Excellence in Archaeological Analysis "For his integrative approaches in analytical, scientific, and technological lithic studies, including their applications to social organization of procurement, trade, and exchange, and his broad-ranging contributions to scholarship in the New and Old World"